venkysundaram/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/SecretsVaultCustomMetadata.md

 ### `decryptData(String keyName,String itemName,String cipherText)` → `String`

-Makes a callout to Hashicorp's Vault service and retrieves the secret data from there.
+Makes a callout to Hashicorp's Vault transit encryption service to decrypt the secret data and returns the clear text.

 #### Parameters
 |Param|Description|